Buru-gl/Manual-testing-project-drmax/README.md

-# Final project for ITF Manual Testing Course
+# Final Project for Manual Testing - IT Factory

 The scope of the final project for ITF Manual Testing Course is to use all gained knowledge throught the course and apply them in practice, using a live application.